I have not been paid by any entity in any way (financially, benefits) to write this post.

 Next, we input Chicago as our desired destination.

 You can see that O’Hare, Midway, and Rockford show up as arrival airports.
-To simplify our scenario, we’ll choose Houston Intercontinental (IAH) as our departure airport and Chicago’s O’Hare (ORD).

 Now its time to select the dates!